LafeLabs/PostCapitalistIndustry/means_of_production.md

 Trash Pirates.
 Southeast Asia has marine sacrifice zones where ghost ships with slave crews fish for the grocery stores of the rich world.
 If a guerrilla industrial movement were to appear in this environment with vastly superior technology to the capitalists, we'll see very rapid change with no physical opposition from the nation-states.
 Why?
 Because they have built a system where they have a vested interest in these lawless zones existing.
 They have to either impose the rule of law on these places and lose their slave-caught industrial fish slaughter or they have to accept that our pirates can operate outside their "laws" just as readily as our capitalist enemies.

-What if Somali pirates could offer legitimately better employment than the European companies the crews of the hijacked boats work for?  it's hard to negotiate for "hostages" who don't want to return, and dangerous to negotiate for them if when they return they all just quit and disappear into some swamp.
+What if Somali pirates could offer legitimately better employment than the European companies the crews of the hijacked boats work for?
+It's hard to negotiate for "hostages" who don't want to return, and dangerous to negotiate for them if when they return they all just quit and disappear into some swamp.
 Let's fill in all the spaces the capitalists have chosen to neglect with new industries that combine art and culture and science and technology as one thing!

 ## Life in the Delta